Uncertainty quantification in fine-tuned LLMs using LoRA ensembles: Related Work

 Recent studies have begun exploring the fine-tuning of language models using a Bayesian approach.
 For instance, in \cite{NEURIPS2020_bcff3f63} and \cite{zhang2021bayesian}, the attention modules are sampled either from simplex-constrained attention distributions or using Bayesian Belief Networks.
 Neither of these studies address entropic uncertainty measures, nor do they utilize ensembling or PEFT methods for posterior approximation.

 \cite{yang2024bayesian} employs a post-hoc Laplace approximation \cite{MacKay1992} to model LoRA parameters for fine-tuning.
 While this study does use LoRA for fine-tuning, it does not explore entropic uncertainty measures and focuses on the posterior over LoRA parameters rather than the model as a whole, which could limit straightforward Bayesian interpretability.
 There are also strong indications that deep ensembles provide more accurate posteriors compared to single-model stochastic methods like Laplace and Monte Carlo dropout \cite{Gustafsson2019, Ovadia2019, Lakshminarayanan2019, Wilson2020, Dwaracherla2022, Balabanov_2023_CVPR}.
+For a more detailed discussion, see Sec.~\ref{Lora_posterior_quality}.